visual artist from Sligo, Ireland.

 the repeated refrains of nature

-A new interactive video based artwork, the repeated refrains of nature, will be exhibited in the Museum of Zoology, Trinity College Dublin, in June 2019.
+A new interactive video based artwork, the repeated refrains of nature, will be exhibited in the Zoological Museum, Trinity College Dublin, in June 2019.
 Based on nature writing including that of Rachel Carson and Robert MacFarlane, the piece is a response to the decline in bird species populations currently being observed internationally.
 The artwork will be exhibited in the Auk Room, beside an exhibiton of extinct birds that once visited Ireland.

 More news to follow here, with dates and documentation.
 This artwork is part of the series solastalgia.